 Gait and mobility problems for older people – to improve confidence and reduce the fear of falling.
 This is an important factor in helping you remain active and independent.

-At your initial appointment, Karen our physiotherapist will establish the cause of your symptoms by taking a detailed case history and making an examination.
-Karen will assess what treatment will be best for you, although occasionally, you may need further tests such as an X ray or MRI, or to see a doctor.
+A physiotherapist will establish the cause of your symptoms by taking a detailed case history and making an examination.
+They will assess what treatment will be best for you, although occasionally, you may need further tests such as an X ray or MRI, or to see a doctor.
 The treatment will depend on your individual needs and requirements, and may include:

 Podiatry is the profession that deals with conditions affecting the human foot.